Counseling Services is operating VIRTUALLY ONLY through January 31, 2022 due to the current Omicron surge.

 Urgent Needs and Crisis Situations

-For any situation where you determine that the student should talk to someone right away, please call our 24/7 UMN Phone Counseling and Crisis Line by calling 218.281.TALK (8255).
+For any situation where you determine that the student should talk to someone right away, call our 24/7 UMN Phone Counseling and Crisis Line by calling 218.281.TALK (8255).
 Stay on the line with them together until you are dismissed by the crisis line professional, during which time you remain nearby.
-If a student exhibits behaviors that indicate IMMEDIATE DANGER to SELF or SOMEONE ELSE, call 8-911 from a campus phone or 911 from a cell phone or off-campus phone.
+If a student exhibits behaviors that indicate IMMEDIATE DANGER to SELF or SOMEONE ELSE, call 911.
 View our additional crisis supports.

 Faculty and staff may find these tips helpful when preparing for assisting students in distress.